darioShar/DLPM/README.md

 ### 2. `eval.py`

-This script evaluates a pre-trained DLPM model and can also be used for generating samples from the trained model.
+This script evaluates a pre-trained model and can also be used for generating samples from the trained model.

 **Example Command**:
 ```bash